 With File Sideload installed and configured, and files in the directory, you can now use the module to add media to items.

-Clicking on the button adds a Sideload media block.
-There are two fields:
+Clicking on either of the buttons adds a Sideload media block.
+Adding a single file creates two fields:

-- File: select a file from this dropdown menu.
+- File: Select a file from this dropdown menu.
 The menu will load the file names as they appear in the directory.
-Select one from the dropdown and save changes.
+Select one from the dropdown and save your changes.

 - Title: Give the media file a new title (optional).
 This title will apply to all added media identically.